When you've made the decision to study, it's important to do your research and ask course providers plenty of questions before enrolling in a course.

 - Private Facebook Group - Accounting & Bookkeeping - for our students only.
 Our members are typically very active with replies often posted within minutes!

-- Recordings of classroom sessions for some units made available online (this can be particularly helpful if you are struggling to understand any of the concepts).
+- Video tutorial of key learning concepts for many units are available online (this can be particularly helpful if you are struggling to understand any of the concepts).
 Here's a sample:

 - Extra upskill courses included FREE with selected qualifications - learn Xero, MYOB, Payroll Administration and more (upskill selections dependent on enrolled course)